Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Aphrodite.md

 **In Combat:**
 	All enemies within the range  gain <mark style="background: #930000A6;">-1</mark> to all attack rolls on you until your next turn.
 **Out of Combat:**
-	All enemies within the range gain <mark style="background:  #FFAD0085;">-1</mark> to opposed intuition rolls against you for the duration
+	All enemies within the range gain <mark style="background:  #FFAD0085;">-1</mark> to opposed Charisma and Perception  rolls against you for the duration

 ------------------
 <b><ins><i>Siphon Energy:</i></ins></b>